Densemarks: Learning Canonical Embeddings for Human Heads Images via Point Tracks: Experiments

 \textbf{Monocular tracking.} As an example application of our method, we take a highly-performing off-the-shelf head tracker, VHAP~\citep{qian2024vhap}, which supports estimation of the FLAME parametric head model~\citep{flame}.
 It relies on a standard 300-W set of 68 sparse landmarks~\citep{sagonas2013300} for rigid alignment of the template and optimizes for the shape, pose, and expression parameters of FLAME, through estimating RGB texture in the FLAME UV space and applying photometric loss.
 Even though VHAP excels in multi-view settings, monocular videos can remain challenging due to potentially failing landmark detection, occlusions, and extreme viewpoints.
 To aid the tracker in these situations, we add another photometric loss that is based on estimating a 3-dimensional UV texture of DenseMarks embeddings that is compared to the embeddings predicted by the trained embedder for each video frame independently.
 We run tracking on in-the-wild monocular videos with different challenging conditions such as strong/fast head rotation, severe hair/accessories occlusions, very close/far cameras.
 The results are demonstrated in Figure~\ref{fig:tracking}.
 Our method improves robustness the most in cases of extreme poses and yields better alignment in challenging regions, such as neck and ears.
 We demonstrate the results of tracking over the complete videos in the Supplementary Video.

-\textbf{Stereo Reconstruction.} In Fig.~\ref{fig:stereo_rec}, we demonstrate that triangulating 2+ posed images can be done purely using embeddings from our model, on the example of a sample from Nersemble with known camera poses and intrinsics.
-This way, we demonstrate the capabilities of [multi-view-]stereo and dense estimation.
+\textbf{Stereo Reconstruction.} In Fig.~\ref{fig:stereo_rec}, we demonstrate that triangulating 2+ images can be done purely using embeddings from our model, on the example of a sample from Nersemble with known camera poses and intrinsics.
+This way, we show the capabilities of [multi-view-]stereo and dense estimation.

+\textbf{Other applications.} We additionally provide results on head pose estimation (App.~\ref{app:head_pose_estim}) and other objects (App.~\ref{app:chairs}).
+In App.~\ref{app:synthetic_stress_tests}, we demonstrate robustness to strong lightning change, motion blur, color shifts, and synthetic occlusions.

+\textbf{Limitations.} Our method relies on video human collection datasets featuring a wide range of appearances and containing videos of sufficient length and resolution of the head region.
+While CelebV-HQ is among the most extensive publicly available datasets (35k videos), it primarily consists of interview-style / film shooting data.
+As extremely challenging sequences, such as those featuring backside head views, extreme head rotations, and very rapid motion, are uncommon in this dataset, we expect a quality drop of DenseMarks on those sequences, especially on the monocular tracking benchmark, which requires most of the per-pixel correspondences to be reliable.
+We provide failure cases of monocular tracking and dense warping in the Supplementary Video and in the Appendix~\ref{app:failure_cases_warping}.